Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/notifications.md

 <img src="../images/user-settings-notifications.png" alt="Notifications Settings menu opened in Slingshot" class="responsive-img"/>

-Finally, for each category you can edit the settings as shown below or use the toggle on top to turn them off entirely.
+Finally, by selecting the pencil icon for each category you can edit the settings or use the toggle on top to turn them off entirely (see the screenshot).

 <img src="../images/edit-notifications-settings.png" alt="Editing one of the items in the Notifications Settings tab" class="responsive-img"/>